Dell Studio: Studio 17 series

-Studio XPS 13

-The Studio Dell XPS was a 13" laptop considered to be at the higher end of the Studio range of products.
-Among the widely reported issues is the overheating in the area of the vent and the video card, whereby the heat spreads to the palm rests and the bottom of the screen.
-The more serious issue is with the slot-loading optical drive; the device simply does not fit properly into the 13-inch shell.

-Studio XPS 16
+Studio XPS

-A larger version of the Studio XPS 13 (16").
-It offers an optional Blu-ray optical drive, and has an RGBLED 1080p full HD display (1920×1080), which was widely considered the best display on any laptop in the market.
-It was available with an Intel Core i7 CPU with two options for video cards, both having 1 GB of video memory: an ATI Mobility Radeon HD 4670 or a 5730.
+In 2009 some Studio models were released with naming that included the Dell XPS moniker, intended to distinguish them as being at the higher end of the Studio range.
+This included the 13" Studio XPS 13 model M1340, and 16" Studio XPS 16 models M1640, M1645, and M1647.

 Desktops

-Studio Hybrid
+Studio Hybrid (2008)

-A miniature desktop similar to the HP Pavilion Slimline series of desktops and Apple's Mac Mini, it is Dell's most energy-efficient desktop.
-The desktop is named Studio Hybrid because it uses Intel processors made for laptops as well as a laptop motherboard, memory, and a laptop power adapter.
-The computer itself is enclosed in a plastic interchangeable sleeve which was available in various colors including a $130 premium version made out of bamboo.
-The machine was based on either a Pentium Dual Core or a Core 2 Duo mobile processor.
-By default, it came with a slot-loading DVD-RW drive but for around $200 your system could be upgraded to a Blu-Ray drive that could also burn DVDs along with the Broadcom Crystal HD card needed to accelerate the video properly (Using Dell Media Direct Software).
-The board had an integrated Intel X3100 graphics chipset, so while not able to play graphics-intensive video games, it was adequate for common tasks.
-When these computers were released in 2008 they initially came with Windows Vista but users were offered the Windows 7 upgrade at no extra cost from Microsoft.
+The Studio Hybrid, released in 2008 was the first desktop model in the Studio range.
+It was a miniature desktop form similar to the HP Pavilion Slimline series of desktops, and Apple's Mac Mini, and supposedly was Dell's most energy-efficient desktop.
+It was named after the fact that it used components primarily intended for laptops.
+It was enclosed in a plastic interchangeable sleeve which was available in various colors, including a $130 premium version made out of bamboo.
+It came with a slot-loading DVD-RW drive, but for around $200 extra it could be upgraded to a Blu-Ray drive that could also burn DVDs, along with the Broadcom Crystal HD card needed to accelerate the video (Using Dell Media Direct Software).
+The board had an integrated Intel X3100 graphics chipset, which while unsuitable for playing graphics-intensive video games, was adequate for common tasks.
+They initially came with Windows Vista, but users were offered a Windows 7 upgrade at no extra cost from Microsoft.
 The last units to be sold came with Windows 7 but with the maximum RAM upgrade of 4GB they could easily run Windows 8 or 10 without a problem.
-The included stand could be configured to stand up the computer either vertically or horizontally.
+An included stand could be configured to stand up the computer either vertically or horizontally.
 The appropriate "Hybrid" logo would light up depending on how the machine is orientated.